France and the US are working on a plan for a 21-day cease-fire between Israel and Hezbollah

 “It would be through a diplomatic agreement that has forces pulled back from the border, create a secure environment, people return home,” Blinken told NBC News.
 “That’s what we’re driving toward because while there’s a very legitimate issue here, we don’t think that war is the solution.”

-AP reporters Zeke Miller and Darlene Superville in Washington, Josef Federman in Jerusalem and Bassem Mroue in Beirut contributed.
+AP reporters Zeke Miller and Darlene Superville in Washington, Josef Federman in Jerusalem, Edith M. Lederer at the United Nations and Bassem Mroue in Beirut contributed.

 Credit: AP